Effective as of 22 February 2023

 We will only share the following personal data with those outlined in the table below:

-- where we need to share personal data for the use of a Spotify Service feature, or a third party application, service or device, which you have chosen to use, or
+- where you have chosen to use a Spotify Service feature, or a third party application, service or device, and we need to share personal data to enable this, or

 - if you otherwise grant us your permission to share the personal data.
 For example, you can do it by selecting the appropriate setting in the Spotify Service or by giving your consent